X Factor Adria

-X Factor Adria, usually referred simply as X Faktor, was a Balkan production of international talent show franchise of The X Factor.
-The Adria edition of the show covered Serbia, Montenegro, Bosnia and Herzegovina, Macedonia and as of Season 2 Croatia as well, making the show regional.
-The 2nd Season was hosted by Antonija Blaće, Aleksandar Radojičić and Snezana Velkov.
-Like the original British version of the show, X Factor Adria was a music competition to find new singing talent, contested by aspiring singers drawn from public auditions.
+X Factor Adria, usually referred simply as X Faktor, was a pan-Former Yugoslav adaptation of The X Factor franchise in the Adria region.
+It covered Serbia, Montenegro, Bosnia and Herzegovina, Macedonia and – as of Season 2 – Croatia as well, making the show regional.
+The second season was hosted by Antonija Blaće, Aleksandar Radojičić and Snežana Velkov.
+Like the original British version of the series, X Factor Adria aimed to find new singing talents contested by aspiring singers drawn from public auditions.

 Format

 Stages

 The show consists of several phases: auditions, bootcamp, judge's houses and live shows.
 During the auditions and bootcamp phases of the competition, judges as a group decide on the fate of the contestants with a majority vote.
 After the bootcamp, acts are split into four different groups and one of the judges is assigned to mentor each of the acts in the group.
 During the judge's houses stage, judges are accompanied with guest judges and they choose the acts from their category who they want to take to the live shows.
 Live shows are the final stage of the competition and the first stage where public get their say by voting to keep their favourite in and eventually win.